-The Center for Sport Concussion Research and Service is currently home to one of the leading facilities focused on Traumatic Brain Injuries in athletics.
+Welcome to the Center for Sport Concussion Research and Service.
+Our center is home to one of the leading facilities focused on traumatic brain injuries in athletics.

 The center uses leading edge technologies, such as a virtual reality (VR) incorporated with brain imaging tools, such as fMRI, DTI, MRS, ASL, SWI, and EEG, to examine the alteration of brain function and structure in concussed individuals.
 The multidisciplinary research and service are focused on both collegiate athletics and pediatric populations.